aashishrajput9838/flashchat/README.md

    - Enable Firebase Cloud Messaging in the Firebase Console
    - Generate a Web Push Certificate in Firebase Cloud Messaging settings

+4. Configure FCM (Firebase Cloud Messaging):
+   - Get your VAPID key from Firebase Console > Project Settings > Cloud Messaging
+   - Add it to your `.env` file as `VITE_FCM_VAPID_KEY=your_vapid_key_here`

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    # or
    yarn dev
    ```

-5. Open your browser to http://localhost:5173
+6. Open your browser to http://localhost:5173

 ## Available Scripts